 Comparing this principle to widely used Hall-based sensors inserted into a magnetic core, the DC-CT solution does not create any air-gap, retaining very high sensitivity and immunity to external magnetic fields.
 In addition, the new DC-CT sensing principle is temperature independent.

 Comparing this principle to the most widely used high-end flux-gate transducers, a flux-gate method adds energy to the core to alternate the flux between the maximum and minimum operational limits of the core consuming a significant amount of energy.
 Value of the measuring current can be extracted from the 2nd harmonics, pulse-width-modulation in self-oscillating solutions, or other methods.

 High-end flux-gate solutions require three cores instead of just one as in the case of the DC-CT current transducer.
-Two of them are required for sensing, operating in opposite direction to reduce injected noise, and the third is used to extend the AC bandwidth.
-Flux-gate resets a core repeatedly, while the DC-CT on request only to demagnetize the core.
+Two of them are required for sensing, operating in opposite directions to reduce injected noise, and the third is used to extend the AC bandwidth.
+Flux-gate resets a core repeatedly, while the DC-CT is on request only to demagnetize the core.

 Comparison table of DC-CT versus other current sensor types:

 |DC-CT||DC/AC||Yes||High||High||Excellent||Very High||Very Low||Medium|

 DC-CT is, therefore, energy-efficient, of compact size, low noise, and cost-effective.
 Existing products range from 2 A and up to 2000 A, up to 1 MHz bandwidth, with target accuracy from 0.1% down to 0.01%.
 Other potential uses include DC/AC residual current sensors of class B+.